dev-ay/LiveProject/README.md

 > When the user hovers over any of the calendars, the cursor should change to reflect that the calendar is clickable.
 > This story is for all of the calendars.
 This includes the schedule create view, the tempschedule create view, and the timeoffevent create view.
 ### Solution:
 The element inspector in Chrome Developer Tools is very helpful for this task.
-As you inspect each element in a FullCalendar calendar you'll notice that it is constructed as a complex table with varying combination of classes assigned to each cell.
+As you inspect each element in a FullCalendar calendar you'll notice that it is constructed as a complex table with varying combinations of classes assigned to each cell.
 With some experimentation, I found that the simplest solution is to modify the cursor hover attribute for classes `.fc-day-grid` and `.fc-time-grid` to *"pointer"* (i.e. the normal cursor in `css` is called *"default"*, and the hand-cursor is called *"pointer"* ).

 ```css
 /*Change cursor for calendar day view*/